shenef/Boktai-Speedrunning/src/zoktai/any.md

 ![](./assets/images/undead_zone_2.webp)
 ![](./assets/images/undead_zone_3.webp)

+Refill life/energy to 100% on the skylight before leaving the room.
+**THIS IS THE FINAL SKYLIGHT AVAILABLE IN THE ROUTE.**

 In the next room, use <=8 sunlight to enable the solar walkway and proceed through the ↖️ exit.
 Hit the Skeletons from behind and ![][icon_dash] Dash during their damage animation so that they don't see you.

 Replace ![][icon_frost] Frost with ![][icon_transform] Transform and ![][icon_dynamite] Dynamite with ![][icon_bat] Bat.
-Use Black Django and ![][icon_bat] Bat to fly over the traps and get the key, then proceed through the door.
+Use Black Django and ![][icon_bat] Bat to fly over the traps and get the key, then ![][icon_transform] Transform back into Red Django and proceed through the door.
-In the next room, knock on the walls to lure the Skeletons.
+After entering the next room, knock on the wall directly in front of you to lure the Skeletons.

 Have <=8 sunlight during the next room to enable the solar walkway.
 Push the block and get the key, then backtrack to the first elevator (↘️).